What is anisogamy and how does it relate to sexual selection?

 Waynforth & Dunbar.
 Studied lonely hearts adverts, where people advertised what they are looking for and what they have to offer.
 Women, more than men, advertised physical attractiveness and indicators of youth.
 Men offered resources more than women did.
 Supports predictions that women deem resources important in a partner and men are attracted to youth and fertility.

 Outline research support by Buss for preferences related to anisogamy.

 Survey over 33 countries and 10,000 adults.
 Were questioned on attributes that evolutionary theory predicts should be important for partner preference.
 Found that women placed greater value on resource related characteristics (ambition, financial prospects, industriousness) than males.
 Males valued reproductive capacity (looks, youth, chastity) more than females.
 Findings support predictions from sexual selection and can be applied across a variety of cultures reflecting fundamental human preferences.

 Briefly explain what is meant by self-disclosure and the role it plays in attraction.

 The process of slowly but surely revealing more and more about yourself to a partner.
-These self-disclosures strengthen the romantic bond between partners.
+These self-disclosures strength the romantic bond between partners.

-Self-disclosure is an important aspect of social penetration theory.
+Self-disclosure is an important aspect in social penetration theory.
+Describe this theory.

-Altman & amp; Taypr (1973).
+Altman & Taylor (1973).
 The gradual process of revealing your inner self to another.
-In romantic relationships, it involves the reciprocal exchange of information.
-When we reveal sensitive information we are displaying trust - having the trust reciprocated will allow the relationship to progress.
-Revealing more and more intimate information allows them to “Penetrate” further into each other’s lives.
-This results in a greater understanding of each other and increased attraction.
+In romantic relationships it involves the reciprocal exchange of information.
+When we reveal sensitive information we are displaying trust → having the trust reciprocated will allow the relationship to progress.
+Revealing more and more intimate information allows them to “penetrate” further into each others lives.
+This results in greater understanding of each other and increased attraction.

 What is meant by breadth and depth of self-disclosure?